-Data transparency on product characteristics, manufacturing parameters, and field data enable companies to meet customer requirements consistently.
+Data transparency on product characteristics, manufacturing parameters, and field data enables large and small manufacturers to meet customer requirements consistently.
 QA software supports manufacturers in the continual improvement of processes and identifies causes of errors earlier.

 Manufacturers use QA software to enable improvement across the entire value chain.
 Quality assurance software also helps measure company performance.

 Quality assurance software helps teams to monitor systems and subsystems in the production cycle and identify errors and defects.
 This means finished products are of the highest quality, safe, and effective.
 QA solutions monitor objectives at every juncture of the supply chain, from initial evaluation and final product to distribution.